Nikkei 225

 Avoid these pitfalls when trading the Nikkei:

-• Assuming the Nikkei represents the *entire* Japanese market; TOPIX is a broader measure.
+- Assuming the Nikkei represents the entire Japanese market; TOPIX is a broader and more representative measure.

-• Ignoring the USD/JPY exchange rate; currency fluctuations can wipe out stock gains.
+- Ignoring the USD/JPY exchange rate; currency fluctuations can wipe out stock gains for international investors.

-• Trading during the wrong hours; the TSE is open when US markets are closed (evening/overnight in US).
+- Trading during the wrong hours; the TSE is open when US markets are closed, leading to "overnight" gap risk.

-• Confusing the Nikkei 225 with "Nikkei Futures" which trade 24 hours.
+- Confusing the Nikkei 225 with "Nikkei Futures" which trade 24 hours and have different settlement rules.

 FAQs

 It includes 225 large companies from 35 industries.
 Top names include Fast Retailing (Uniqlo), Tokyo Electron, SoftBank Group, Advantest, KDDI, and Sony Group.
-The list is reviewed annually.
+The list is reviewed annually in October to ensure it represents the most liquid and successful firms.

 No, it is more like the Dow Jones Industrial Average (DJIA).
-Both the Nikkei and the Dow are price-weighted indices with a limited number of constituents (225 vs 30), whereas the S&P 500 is market-cap weighted and broader.
+Both the Nikkei and the Dow are price-weighted indices with a limited number of constituents, whereas the S&P 500 is market-cap weighted and much broader, tracking 500 companies.

 You cannot invest directly in the index itself.
-You can buy Exchange Traded Funds (ETFs) that track it (like EWJ or DXJ in the US), invest in mutual funds, or trade Nikkei 225 futures and options.
+You can buy Exchange Traded Funds (ETFs) that track it (like EWJ or DXJ in the US), invest in mutual funds, or trade Nikkei 225 futures and options if you are an experienced trader.

-Many Nikkei companies are major exporters (cars, electronics).
-When the Yen is weak, their products are cheaper overseas, boosting sales, and their foreign earnings are worth more when converted back to Yen.
-Thus, Nikkei often rises when USD/JPY rises.
+Many Nikkei companies are major exporters like Toyota and Sony.
+When the Yen is weak, their products are cheaper overseas, boosting sales volume, and their foreign earnings are worth more when converted back to Yen.
+This typically leads to a rising index when USD/JPY rises.

 The Bottom Line